 A note regarding conflicts of interest

 I was able to write “before you turn on two-factor authentication” at a time when I had no financial interest in any authentication technology.
-Since then, and in part due to the reception that work received, I started developing tools to help users backup and recover the secrets they use for authentication.
+After the reception that work received, I started developing tools to help users backup and recover the secrets they use for authentication.
 This, and ten years of research on account recovery that is routinely ignored by practitioners, may have colored my opinion about the current state of the art.